-Let the constant CanopyActivationHeight be as defined in §5.3 'Constants' on p.
+Let the constants CanopyActivationHeight and ZIP212GracePeriod be as defined in §5.3 'Constants' on p.
 70.

 Let height be the block height of the block containing this transaction.

 The recipient will attempt to decrypt the ephemeralKey and C^{enc} components of the transmitted note ciphertext: